herotechcourse/spring-ecommerce-product/README.md

 - [ ] Return appropriate HTTP status codes:

    - 201 Created on successful registration

    - 200 OK on successful login

    - 403 Forbidden for invalid credentials

    - 401 Unauthorized for missing or invalid token

+- [ ] Extend `JWTProvider` with a `getSubject(token: String)` method to extract member ID from token
+- [ ] Implement `findByToken(token: String)` in `MemberService` to return the authenticated member